nianswe/photoblog/README.md

 # PROJECT GOALS
 This is a project under the Code Institute Full Stack Developer Diploma Program.
-This website is photo blog called Memory Lane, where you can in a private view save and publish your memorys and photos, also publish the photos on the public site.
+This website is photo blog called Memory Lane, where you can in a private view save and publish your memories and photos, also publish the photos on the public site.

 # Fundamentals

 User stories

-* Create Repository in Github
+* Create Repository in GitHub
 * Create external Database at PostgreSQL from Code Institute
-* Create Django Project Memory lane and apps Authentication, Home, Blog
+* Create Django Project, Memory lane and apps Authentication, Home, Blog
 * Prepare for deploy to Heroku
 * Publish website on Heroku.
 * Setup User Authentication in Django, with Register user, Login, Logout